 All staff can see on iSAMS where a student diagnosed with an allergy/anaphylaxis is registered at the school.
-Where a care plan has been issued, this is attached to individual student records.
-Paper copies of care plans are held in the nurses' room.
+Where a care plan has been issued, this is attached to individual student records under Pupil Manager; Documents and Files.
+Paper copies of care plans are held in the Medical Department.